Clarkmeister/Repoll/README.md

-# Repoll (WIP)
+# Repoll
-A service that updates selected git repositories on system startup.
+A service that automatically keeps selected projects up to date with git repositories on system startup.

+Use Case: If a person frequently work on a project using multiple different computers this app can help keep your projects up to date with your repos.

-Current Windows Setup Instructions:
+# Windows Setup Instructions:

 1. Build Project
 2. Run (As Administrator) InstallService.bat
 3. Run (As Administrator) WPFRepollClient.exe from WPFRepollClient bin directories or Run from Visual Studio (As Administrator)

-Current Windows Uninstall Instructions:
+# Windows Uninstall Instructions:

 1. Run (As Administrator) UninstallService.bat

 *Administrator rights needed to start/stop/install/uninstall Windows Service

+# Notes (Windows)

+1. Service runs in Automatic Delayed Start mode, this means that the service will will take 2 minutes to run after system startup.